 You will need them to change your WordPress admin login details to your password of choice later.

-How to Manage files, WordPress Admin, phpMyAdmin, and Database on EasyWP
+Managing files, WordPress Admin, phpMyAdmin, and Database on EasyWP

 Managing files, WordPress blog admin, database, PhpMyAdmin, and content in EasyWP is done through your dashboard.